 Why adults avoid going to the dentist

-A new year means new opportunities to promote services and products to adults who have been avoiding making an appointment.
+A new year means new opportunities to promote services and products to adults who have been avoiding making a dental appointment.
 It’s not uncommon for adults to postpone dental treatments due to an inability to pay or a belief that they don’t need treatment.
-Parents who could afford to pay for dental care for themselves when they had CHIP for their kids may also be in need of catch-up care in 2019.
+Parents who couldn’t afford to pay for dental care for themselves when they had CHIP for their kids, may need catch-up care in 2020.

 Not only is 3D printing still on the rise in the dental industry, but it’s also up and coming in the technology sectors and business world alike.

-While 3D printing has been around for years, we’re still just seeing the application possibilities come to light in the dental industry.
+While 3D printing has been around for years, the possible applications are still coming to light in the dental industry.
 What started out as a lab tool has blossomed into something that can be used in all aspects of general dentistry, implantology, prosthodontics, and even to create custom devices to help patients with sleep apnea.

 When it comes to 3D printing, a resin is commonly used in dental practices because it:

 Dentists are not the only professionals seeing a downturn in their social media marketing efforts.
 In 2017, changes were made to several social media platforms that caused businesses to suffer the consequences.
-With 2018 behind us and looking ahead, many dentists are still trying to recover from those changes.
-With Facebook, for example, focusing on family and friends instead of advertising and news, your business may not get the traffic it once did online.
+Looking ahead, many dentists are still trying to recover from those changes.
+With Facebook, for example, focusing on family and friends instead of advertising and news, your business may not get the online traffic it once did.